PDXperience/PDXperience/README.md

 **ht&#8203;tps://PDXperience.herokuapp.com/api**

 Returns an array of all the attractions maintained in our database.
-For each attraction you are given property(name), type, address, zip, hours, and \_id.
+For each attraction, you are given property(name), type, address, zip, hours, and \_id.

 ### Get Attractions by Type(Parks, Museums, Gardens, and Natural Areas)